Borders of Indonesia: Land borders

 Indonesia has a total land border length of 3,108.3 km.

 Malaysia

-Indonesia shares a land border with Malaysia on the island of Borneo.
+Indonesia shares a land border with Malaysia on the island of Borneo and Sebatik.
 The Indonesian provinces of East Kalimantan, North Kalimantan, and West Kalimantan lie to the south of the border while the Malaysian states of Sabah and Sarawak lie to the north.
 The length of the border is 2,019.5 km.

 Papua New Guinea

 Indonesia's border with Papua New Guinea is 820 km in length.
 The Indonesian province of Highland Papua, Papua, and South Papua borders Sandaun and Western provinces of Papua New Guinea.

-Timor Leste
+Timor-Leste

-Indonesia's border with Timor Leste is located in Timor Island.
-The Indonesian province of East Nusa Tenggara borders the Timor Leste municipalities of Bobonaro and Cova Lima, as well as Oecusse Special Administrative Region.
+Indonesia's border with Timor-Leste is located in Timor Island.
+The Indonesian province of East Nusa Tenggara borders the East Timorese municipalities of Bobonaro and Cova Lima, as well as Oecusse Special Administrative Region.
 The border length is 268.8 km.

 Maritime borders

-Indonesia has common maritime boundaries with Australia, India, Malaysia, Philippines, Palau, Singapore, Thailand, Timor Leste, and Vietnam.
+Indonesia has common maritime boundaries with Australia, India, Malaysia, Philippines, Palau, Singapore, Thailand, and Vietnam.